partiql/partiql-lang-kotlin/test/partiql-tests-runner/README.md

 The above project property `-PconformanceReport` is checked in `test/partiql-tests-runner/build.gradle.kts`, to exclude the conformance test suite from executing during a normal project-build test run.
-Unfortunately, this also disables running `ConformanceTestsReportRunner` in a UI runner.
+Unfortunately, this also disables running `ConformanceTestReport` in a UI runner.
 To make that possible locally, temporarily comment out the check in `test/partiql-tests-runner/build.gradle.kts`.

 ## Compare Conformance Reports locally